 What’s the plan for the Seaport Museum?

-The HHC plan will yield $50 million for the South Street Seaport Museum to save it from likely permanent closure, restore its existing historic building, reopen it to the public for the first time since Hurricane Sandy, enhance its educational programing, ensure the long-term stability of its endowment, and advance planning and design for a new Museum building.
+The HHC plan will yield significant funding for the South Street Seaport Museum to save it from likely permanent closure, restore its existing historic building, reopen it to the public for the first time since Hurricane Sandy, enhance its educational programing, ensure the long-term stability of its endowment, and advance planning and design for a new Museum building.